 Step-by-step directions

-4. If you are carrying fresh tomatoes and cucumbers, you can make a shirazi salad.
-For my husband and his crew, this was their first meal on their trek so they took along fresh veggies.
+- Serve.
+If you are carrying fresh tomatoes and cucumbers, you can make a shirazi salad.
+For my boys and their crew, this was the first meal on their trek so they took along fresh veggies.

 Recipe tips and FAQs